Emily Maguire (writer)

 Emily Maguire (born 1976) is an Australian novelist and journalist.

 Early life and education

 Maguire was born in Canberra in 1976.
-She grew up in the western suburbs of Sydney in a church-going family, but she now describes herself as an atheist.
+She grew up in the western suburbs of Sydney in a church-going family, but she now describes herself as agnostic.
 Maguire married in her early twenties to Jeff Maguire, whom she had known since the age of 14, over the initial objections of her family.

 She has an MA in literature.

 She became a professional writer in her mid twenties after working for the NRMA and Telstra.